Sitefinity/test-framework-core/README.md

 * You must have a Sitefinity CMS license.
 * Your setup must comply with the system requirements.
  For more information, see the [System requirements](https://docs.sitefinity.com/system-requirements) for the respective Sitefinity CMS version.
-* .NET Framework 4.8 Developer Pack
+* .NET 5
-* Visual Studio 2017 or later
+* Visual Studio 2019 or later
-* Sitefinity CMS 12.2 or later
+* Sitefinity CMS 13.3 or later

 ## Installation